modnes/data-cotroller/README.md

 Data Controller is browser module that aims to let implementations to know about data updates inside a data attribute of a host object in a simple way.

-It uses a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to capture any modification in the target data and comunicates changes dispatching an event callde `dataUpdated`.
+It uses a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to capture any modification in the target data and comunicates changes dispatching an event called `dataUpdated`.

 Installing